Guide summary

 Budget laptop buyer depth

-What this budget laptop guide now covers while verification is pending
+Inside this budget laptop guide

 Budget is a compromise map, not a single pick